 An insightful and objective look at viticulture and winemaking from the Lodi

 Appellation and the growers and vintners behind these crafts.
 Told from the

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Tiny Christopher Cellars has emerged as a leader among Lodi's latest, handcraft, minimal intervention style wineries

-This past March 4, 2023, Chris and Candice Mora celebrated their third year of doing business as owner/winemakers of Christopher Cellars, based in Elk Grove, about half-way between the City of Lodi and Downtown Sacramento.
+This past March 4, 2023, Chris and Candice Mora celebrated their third year of doing business as owners/winemakers of Christopher Cellars, based in Elk Grove, about halfway between the City of Lodi and Downtown Sacramento.

 Christopher Cellars is a small winery—currently producing just 3,000 cases yearly, putting them in a "boutique," or handcraft, category—but has dramatically grown in significance for two good reasons:

 1. The quality of their products has risen in proverbial leaps and bounds.

 2. They have quickly established a specific style that is very much in tune with growing consumer interest in lighter, more balanced wines more likely to express a sense of "place," or grape origin, rather than a slavish allegiance to conventional expectations of how wines should taste—especially in terms of the "varietal" character found in wines made from the same grapes grown all around the world.